North America is a huge market for plant milks

 Worldwide, North America is the second-largest segment for plant milks.
 Valued at nearly $4,500 million in 2019, this region currently holds 25% of the global market.
 It should be noted that this global dominance may be down to just one ingredient – almonds.
 The United States leads international almond production, estimated to produce over 80% of the global yield.
 This places them as key players in the plant milk market.
 However, concerns have been raised about what this mass cultivation does to local environments.

 Despite these concerns, and perhaps unsurprisingly, the almond milk segment is set for the strongest growth between 2020-2025.
 The United States produces around four times as many almonds as the next highest producer – Spain – with California accounting for the large majority.
 America has a strong almond heritage, securing its place in the market for years to come.

 Growing at a slightly lesser rate is the ‘others’ category, which consists of a variety of plant milks including cashew, oat and coconut.
 In North American schools, flavoured milk accounts for over 70% of dairy milk sales and the market for flavoured plant milk is also growing well.
 This could present an opportunity for plant milk producers to profit from an already established market.

 Next in terms of estimated growth is the rice milk segment.
-Rice milk is naturally sweeter than other plant milks and hence can appeal to sugar conscious consumers.
-However, it is also typically higher in carbohydrates, which some consumers take into consideration.
+Rice milk is naturally sweeter than other plant milks and hence can appeal to sugar-conscious consumers.

 Data from Grand View Research, Inc.